 Yes!
 At some point, you will fall into the water – it happens to everyone.
 In addition, a certain degree of flexibility and agility is required as learning to row is a strenuous activity.
 Please see our Flexibility & Agility guidelines, above.

-Mud Lake (also known as Lake Pasadena) in Clear Lake, Texas; please see our map here.
+Lake Mark Kramer (also known as Mud Lake or Pasadena Lake) in Harris County Clear Lake Park; please see our map here.

 Whether you are brand new to rowing or an experienced rower, we have links to rowing improvement resources on our links page, here.